JaskaranSingh20/Mugs/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Netlify
+## Deploy on Vercel

-I used Netlify to deploy this Next.js app and here is link to [Live Website](https://mugs-five.vercel.app/).
+I used Vercel to deploy this Next.js app and here is link to [Live Website](https://mugs-five.vercel.app/).

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.